 But I believe that when young people believe right about the Lord’s love and all that He has accomplished for them at the cross, they will start walking in boldness and audacious, unstoppable faith, taking down their giants, and fulfilling His purposes in their lives.

 I remember growing up as a young person hearing a message of guilt, shame, and condemnation, that God was harsh and that we need to show perfect obedience to please Him.
 It takes many years for one to heal from such teaching which imparts condemnation and fear—the opposite of bold faith.
 So I wrote this book to help young people everywhere live with a personal revelation of the Lord’s unconditional love and of the perfect and irreversible work of the cross so that they’re able to overcome the anxieties, temptations, and unprecedented challenges in the world today.
+Fortunately, sites like https://188.8.131.52/ can definitely help one to get away from all the stress.

 If you’re a parent of a teenager or young adult, or if you know a young person who is going through a difficult time, please consider blessing them with this book!